 Diet & Supplements

 Whilst this is additional care it’s obviously also very standard for cancer patients to change their diet and I don’t think I need to explain why.
 I will say though that there are a lot of extreme views out there and like everything I’ve already said, it’s so important that it’s tailored to the patient and evidence backed.
-I was already quite slim so my brilliant specialist cancer dietician at CHHP advised me against any of the hard-core diets and instead went on the evidence that a low-GI diet would work well for me and was showing great results.
+I was already quite slim so my brilliant specialist cancer dietician advised me against any of the hard-core diets and instead went on the evidence that a low-GI diet would work well for me and was showing great results.
 At CHHP I was also able to have blood tests which determined if I was deficient in any essential vitamins that would help my immune system deal with treatment.
 I take a number of vitamins and supplements including Symprove, a probiotic drink every day.

 I don’t think anyone can tell anyone else how they should feel when going through this.
 I’ve written at length on this blog about the highs and lows of my own psyche throughout my tumour and then cancer journey but that is me.
 Just like everyone’s cancer is different, their way of emotionally dealing with it will be different too and there should never be any judgments about this.
 For me personally, I found the following really helped: